BERLIN LIFE HACKS

-Banks In Berlin
+1) Banking In Berlin

 If you’re looking to take out a loan, visit CreditPlus.

-Berlin News In English
+2) Berlin News In English

-Borrowing (And Not Buying) Stuff In Berlin
+3) Borrowing Stuff In Berlin

-Buying Food In Berlin
+4) Buying Food In Berlin

 Discount supermarkets include Lidl, Aldi, Penny, and Netto.
 More average supermarkets are Rewe, Kaufland, Real, and Edeka.
 More upscale markets include Bio Company, Denns Biomarkt, and Frisches Paradies.

-Dealing With Your Mail In Berlin
+6) Dealing With Mail In Berlin

 Many German companies, landlords, and government authorities like the Bürgeramt or Ausländerbehörde send out communications via post.
 Make life easier and sign up for E-POST to send and receive mail online.
 Sign up for E-POST.

 If you’re moving to another flat in Berlin or will be out of the city for a while, you can also take advantage of mail forwarding services to make sure you don’t miss any important documents.
-Get my mail forwarded.